KocsisGabor/GraphDown/README.md

 ```
 #### Explanation

-The "Todo" in parentheses is a start of a graph, it's essentially a root typed node with the @Todo ID.
+The `Todo` in parentheses is a start of a graph, it's essentially a root typed node with the @Todo ID.

-"has" and "is" are edges (verbs) and they have a direction (the graph is directed and can also be cyclic).
+`has` and `is` are edges (verbs) and they have a direction (the graph is directed and can also be cyclic).

-"task", "state", and "date" are types for the nodes, just like the verbs they can be anything.
+`task`, `state`, and `date` are types for the nodes, just like the verbs they can be anything.

-"Buy cat food", "Pending" are node IDs, they have to be unique but they can have actual content.
-So "Buy cat food" is actually just short for @Buy_cat_food = { value: "Buy cat food" }.
+`Buy cat food`, `Pending` are node IDs, they have to be unique but they can have actual content.
+So `Buy cat food` is actually just short for @Buy_cat_food = { value: "Buy cat food" }.

-Indentation and arrows define the hierarchy.
-For example, "Buy cat food" is a child of "Todo".
-Similarly, "John Doe" is assigned to a task, and that task is also linked back to him.
+Indentation and arrows represent hierarchy and relationships.
+For example, `Buy cat food` is a child of `Todo`.
+Similarly, `John Doe` is assigned to a task, and that task is also linked back to him.

-The content in that fenced block is just for that one specific "Some other task" node.
+The content in that fenced block is just for that one specific `Some other task` node.
 It is possible to have all kinds of data, views, and scripts in a similar way not just for each node but for every node in a given type.

 The language has many more features, like query syntax, special nodes, json properties for nodes, syntax to use it inline, etc.

 ### The server

 Even without additional processing, the above format provides immediate value in my opinoin.
-I mean, it's not yet processed in any way, but it's already useful because it's obvious at a glance what it is about, LLMs can understand it perfectly, an editor like VSCode especially with Copilot can autocomplete and manipulate it, the syntax allows us to search for specifics (for example searching for `task:` will find all the tasks), etc.
+I mean, it's not yet processed in any way, but it's already useful because it's obvious at a glance what it is about, LLMs can understand it perfectly, an editor like VSCode especially with Copilot can autocomplete and manipulate it, the syntax allows us to search for specifics (for example searching for "task:" will find all the tasks), etc.

 But the server is where the magic happens, it transforms this human-readable format into a queryable graph database and serves it to the client (any client).
 Also it will eventually work as a linter, formatter, etc.